physiodatatoolbox/docs/docs/tutorial/basics.md

 ## Viewing results ##
  - Review the other modules in the other files, correct where necessary, and mark them as accepted.
  - You can view each module’s individual results by clicking the **View Results** button.
 This will perform descriptive analyses on each epoch in the current PhysioAnalyzer, and show the results in Excel.
-In the **metadata** tab summaries of all current settings and states are provided.
+In the **INFO** tab summaries of all current settings and states are provided.
  - Close the PhysioAnalyzer Viewer when done and go back to the Session Manager.

 ---